Credentials

 export EDITOR="mate --wait" # Use TextMate as default editor

-Simply add your staging.key or production.key to your deployment environment variables as RAILS_MASTER_KEY.
-This will let Rails decrypt your credentials in staging or production.
+Add your config/credentials/staging.key or config/credentials/production.key to your environment variables as RAILS_MASTER_KEY.
+This will let Rails decrypt your credentials based upon the RAILS_ENV that is set.

 When you create your credentials file for the first time, the contents will look like this to make adding your API keys really easy.